 Long story short, the water we use to make our morning brew will make a difference over time.
 Given that most if not all cases of IBS are linked with dysbiosis (an imbalance of good and bad bacteria in the gut microbiome), using chlorinated tap water to make coffee is not going to help your situation!

-Using a great quality water filter such as this Berkey filter* (which is what we use at home) can go a long way to reduce your consumption of chlorine, which have a negative impact on gut microbes and gut health over time (9).
+Using a great quality water filter such as a Berkey filter* (which is what we use at home) can go a long way to reduce your consumption of chlorine, which have a negative impact on gut microbes and gut health over time (9).

 While there’s nothing quite like caffeinated coffee, there are some fabulous herbal alternatives on the market that can help you to get your fix without the flare!